cupcakearmy/confluence-markdown-sync/README.md

 Uses basic auth for the rest api.

-- `cloud`: The ID can be found by looking at your confluence domain: `https://<cloud>.atlassian.net/...`
+- `cloudUrl`: The URL (without https://) of your confluence instance.
+E.g: `acme.atlassian.net/...` or `acme.jira.com`

 - `user`: The user that generated the access token

 - `token`: You can generate the token [here](https://id.atlassian.com/manage-profile/security/api-tokens).
 Link to [Docs](https://confluence.atlassian.com/cloud/api-tokens-938839638.html)

 - `to`: The page ID can be found by simply navigating to the page where you want the content to be postet to and looke at the url.
-It will look something like this: `https://<cloud-id>.atlassian.net/wiki/spaces/<space>/pages/<page-id>/<title>`
+It will look something like this: `https://<cloudUrl>/wiki/spaces/<space>/pages/<page-id>/<title>`

 ### Using secrets